-Someone once told me it was harder to make a book spine poem, aka bookmash, from non-fiction titles.
-I don’t know; I hadn’t really thought about it before, and I’m never conscious of it when constructing them.
+Someone once told me it was harder to make a book spine poem from non-fiction titles.
+I hadn’t thought about this before, and I’m never conscious of it when constructing them.

 But it led me to look at my earlier book spine poems and see what pattern emerged.
 Fiction/non-fiction ratios (in reverse chronological order) are as follows: 5:5, 7:2, 8:2, 4:4, 2:5, 6:2, 2:4, 4:4, 2:4, 2:4, 2:5, 3:2, 3:4, 4:3, 2:1, 0:4, 1:4, 0:3, 2:2, 4:2, 1:2, 4:4, 7:9.

-That’s 75 fiction vs. 81 non-fiction.
-I was surprised that there were more non-fiction, and that the totals ended up so close.
-Two are exclusively non-fiction but none contain only fiction.
+That’s 75 fiction, 81 non-fiction.
+I’m surprised there are more non-fiction, and that the totals ended up so close.
+Two bookmashes are exclusively non-fiction, but none contain only fiction.
 (New challenge!)